 Spiritual Formation Groups are led by faculty, staff, or upperclassmen, and usually consist of 6-8 students.
 Though each group will have a different focus, all will have the same goal, and each will contain elements of accountability, encouragement, devotion, and prayer.
 The ultimate goal of Spiritual Formation Groups at LCU is simply to have Christ formed in us.
 Participation in a Spiritual Formation Group is required for all full-time undergraduate students.

 Students sign up for a new SFG at the beginning of each school year.
 Look for SFG announcements on campus or in your LCU email inbox.
-Contact Jodie Merritt for more information.
+Contact Alexis Odenthal for more information.

-Any student who wants to lead an SFG must meet the SFG student leader requirements and submit a SFG student leader application to Jodie Merritt.
+Any student who wants to lead an SFG must meet the SFG student leader requirements listed below and submit a SFG student leader application to Alexis Odenthal.
 All SFG leaders must attend every scheduled SFG student leader training session.
-Contact Jodie Merritt for dates.
+Contact Alexis Odenthal for dates.

 Service Learning is an integral part of a Lincoln Christian University education.
 Because it is our mission to train servant leaders, we believe that Service Learning is a critical for all LCU students.
 Each semester, all full-time undergraduate students are required to report 12 Service Learning credits as designated by Program Directors.
 Service Learning activities are academic major specific, so see your program director for Service Learning requirements.